gremour/gamekit/README.md

       player-idle:     # sprite name
         width: 32      # width and height of the sprite
         height: 32
-        xoffset: 0     # offset of the sprite in the image
+        xOffset: 0     # offset of the sprite in the image
-        yoffset: 0
+        yOffset: 0
-        xorigin: 16    # origin of the sprite is at the
+        xOrigin: 16    # origin of the sprite is at the
-        yorigin: 32    #   foot level
+        yOrigin: 32    #   foot level
         frameCount: 2  # animation consists of 2 frames
         animFirst: 0   #   represented by a horizontal stripe
         animLast: 1    #   of the same size frames